-This section provides a guide to the 21 public footpaths that can be found in and around Martham.
+This page provides a guide to the all the public footpaths that can be found in and around Martham.

 Each footpath is explained on its own page.
 They are all shown on this map: